c4software/try/README.md

-try .                   # Create a new project from the current directory try <query>             # Search for a matching directory or create it try clone <uri> [name]  # Clone a git repository into TRY_PATH try list                # List all projects with size and last modified date try init                # Initialize try (create tries directory) try --help              # Show help
+try .                   # Create a new project from the current directory try <query>             # Search for a matching directory or create it try clone <uri> [name]  # Clone a git repository into TRY_PATH try list|ls             # List all projects with size and last modified date try init                # Initialize try (create tries directory) try prune               # Clear out all projects try --help              # Show help
 ```